CHIANTI CLASSICO RIS. "GROSSO SANESE"

 Drink by: Ready.

 Winemaking Notes: Fermentation is carried out by indigenous yeasts and with a minimum use of sulphites.
-Tirage of fresh must added to wine in proportional quantities such as to dilute the alcohol content and provide the quantity of sugar (natural) necessary for the second fermentation.
+Tirage of fresh must is added to wine in proportional quantities such as to dilute the alcohol content and provide the quantity of sugar (natural) necessary for the second fermentation.
 The sugar intake does not exceed 15%.
 After the tirage, at least 18 months in bottle on its own yeasts.
 Not dosed.

 Tasting Notes: Bright golden color with fine and continuous perlage.
 Mineral and fruity scents, with citrus and savory notes of Mediterranean scrub.
-On the palate is full and dynamic, with good flavor and long persistence.
+On the palate it's full and dynamic, with good flavor and long persistence.

-Description: The De Bartoli winery was born in 1978, when the young Marco, with a degree in agronomy and a passion for racing cars, took over from his mother Josephine in the management of the baglio Samperi, the estate where for over two centuries the grapes for the production of Marsala.
+Description: The De Bartoli winery was born in 1978, when the young Marco, with a degree in agronomy and a passion for racing cars, took over from his mother Josephine in the management of the baglio Samperi, the estate where for over two centuries grapes were grown for the production of Marsala.
 At that time the denomination was in complete decline, like the old family property, but Marco De Bartoli managed in a short time to make his vineyards the propulsion center of a new way of producing wine in Sicily, based on quality and ancient and virtuous traditions, giving life to Marsala, passito and dry wines that have made the history of wine throughout the South and in the world.
-Today the sons Josephine, Renato and Sebastiano have taken up the inheritance of their father: the wines of the De Bartoli winery reach very high quality peaks and the family estate presents itself in all its splendor as an ancient nineteenth-century baglio.
+Today the children Josephine, Renato and Sebastiano have taken up the inheritance of their father: the wines of the De Bartoli winery reach very high quality peaks and the family estate presents itself in all its splendor as an ancient nineteenth-century baglio.
 The name of Marco De Bartoli has taken on legendary contours and his production techniques, innovative but derived from tradition, have become a rule throughout the territory: such as, for example, the introduction of the Soleras Method, brought to Sicily by Benjamin Ingham in 1812 and restored by Marco in the 1970s.
 The wines of the De Bartoli winery are expressions of the highest level of a generous and suggestive territory, in which the Samperi vineyards, located on an alluvial basin, and those of Bukkuram, illuminated by an African sun, stand out.
 If the name of De Bartoli is mainly linked to that of Marsala and to the great and exuberant passito wines of Pantelleria, the winery owes its international fame to a wide and varied range born from typical vines of the territory: Grillo, Zibibbo, Catarratto and Perricone.
 The historic and prestigious labels of Vecchio Samperi, Bukkuram, Marsala Vergine and Superiore are thus flanked by new and surprising expressions born of the best agricultural and wine tradition of Sicily.

 CATALANESCA "INSUMMA", 2019